Michael Eriksson

 Language is linear

 There seems to be only two work-arounds for this: Firstly, to simply cut out anything that is not essential to the text, with the hope that what remains will fit a linear structure sufficiently well.
 (Incidentally, this will ideally lead to writings that adhere to common principles of good reader friendliness, e.g. “keep to the point”.
 As far as my own writings are concerned, I am torn about such principles, because I am often more interested in catching and developing my own thoughts for me than being an enjoyable writer for others.)
 Secondly, compromise on the network aspect and bring the thoughts down in a linear structure of paragraphs, sections, chapters, “fact boxes”, etc., while relying on the imagination of the reader to fill in the network (with some help of phrasings like “cf. chapter 8”, “s. above”, “further, ...”).
-Ultimately, the result will be at most satisfactory for all but the greatest writers.
+Ultimately, the result will be at most satisfactory, and often well short of that, for all but the greatest writers.

-Another issue is the rendering of interconnections: Not only is the number of ways that text can be connected in a paragraph limited, but using the same means of connections several times in a short space leads to texts that are, for want of a better word, silly.
-To take a specific example: I like to use a colon (“:”) to set of a statement from an explanation (as exemplified by the first sentence of this paragraph)—and often find myself using this means a second time while still being in the first explanation, trying to elaborate on a part of the original explanation.
+Another issue is the rendering of interconnections: Not only is the number of ways that text can be connected in a paragraph limited, but using the same means of connection several times in a short space leads to texts that are, for want of a better word, silly.
+To take a specific example: I like to use a colon (“:”) to set off a statement from an explanation (as exemplified by the first sentence of this paragraph)—and often find myself using this means a second time while still being in the first explanation, trying to elaborate on a part of the original explanation.
 The result is that I have to re-write the text.
 Similar problems occur with “—”s and parentheses—even to the point that I find myself writing nested parentheses.
-(Typically, a take this as a reason to restructure the text or cut something out.)
+(Typically, I take this as a reason to restructure the text or cut something out.)

 Language is ambiguous